 Basement foundation walls on Long Island are typically constructed of cast-in-place concrete or concrete blocks.
 It is the unavoidable nature of these building materials to crack, especially in our New York climate.
 Typically, foundation wall cracks do not compromise the structural integrity of a home.
 However, they are almost always vulnerable to water intrusion.
 That’s where foundation waterproofing comes into play.

 Basement foundation wall cracks create openings into the basement that allow water to pass through.
 A foundation wall leak can accumulate significantly and lead to basement flooding that can ruin interiors and cause mold growth.

 Boccia Inc. provides exterior foundation waterproofing systems that are unparalleled in the industry.
 They will excavate the exterior side of a foundation to its footing to expose the outside of the wall.
-Then they clean and prepare the exterior side of the crack providing a sound substrate.
-They trowel apply a specifically formulated asphaltic mastic onto the prepared foundation wall and install a saturated reinforcing mesh.
-Another coat of asphaltic mastic is then troweled on to fully imbed the reinforcing mesh and add to the thickness of the system.
-A heavy gauge 60 ml thick scrim reinforced vinyl protection barrier is installed with a termination bar to isolate the waterproofing membrane from the backfilled materials.
+This will allow them to clean and prepare the exterior side of the crack, creating a sound substrate.

-Boccia Inc. has been waterproofing foundation walls since 1955 and has completed thousands of systems since.
-Subjected to the worst conditions and storms that have come and gone on Long Island, New York, these systems have passed the most rigorous test of time.
-Their membranes remain pliable to bridge cracks and defects in foundation walls and are impenetrable to water intrusion.
+Boccia Inc. has been waterproofing foundation walls since 1955.
+Subjected to Long Island’s worst conditions and storms, these systems have passed the most rigorous test of time.
+Their membranes are impenetrable to water intrusion and remain pliable to bridge cracks and defects in foundation walls.